arqma/arqma/README.md

 Run the build.

-When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as arqmad.
+When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as gntld.
 It may be named just `core`, or `core.xxxx` with numbers appended.

 You can now analyse this core dump with `gdb` as follows:

-`$ gdb /path/to/arqmad /path/to/dumpfile`
+`$ gdb /path/to/gntld /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run arqma within gdb:
+* To run gntl within gdb:

-Type `$gdb /path/to/arqmad`
+Type `$gdb /path/to/gntld`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run arqmad
+Type `run` to run gntld

 ### Analysing memory corruption

 We use the tool `valgrind` for this.

-Run with `valgrind /path/to/arqmad`.
+Run with `valgrind /path/to/gntld`.
 It will be slow.

 ### LMDB